Mathics3/mathics-scanner/README.rst

   ``\[FormalA]``) and Wolfram's internal representation use the ``m̀athics_scanner.characters.named_characters`` dictionary.

-To regenerate scanner tables run:
+To regenerate JSON-format tables run:

 ::

    $ mathics-generate-json-table

+Without options ``mathics-generate-json-table`` produces the maximum set of correspondences.

+In most applications though you may need just a few of these.
+The ``--field`` option can be used to narrow the list of entries to output in JSON.
+Run ``mathics-generate-json-table --help`` for a full list of fields.

 Implementation
 --------------

-For notes on the implementation of the packages or details on the conversion scheme please read ``implementation.rst``.
+For notes on the implementation of the packages or details on the conversion scheme please read `Implementation <https://mathics-scanner.readthedocs.io/en/latest/implementation.html>`_.

 Contributing
 ------------